Local government plays a key role in creating vibrant, safe and sustainable Night Time Economies (NTEs).

 - Facilitate capacity building and develop collaborative partnerships around NTE initiatives

-Helping council staff extend their knowledge of night time economy facilitation, the NTECC runs masterclasses for council staff..
+Helping council staff extend their knowledge of night time economy facilitation, the NTECC runs masterclasses for council staff.
+The masterclasses are on the back of a full day conference in October 2017.
 The masterclass series has included:

 - Masterclass 1 – Strategy Development and Results Based Accountability Framework (8 May 2018)